-10 Simple Tips To Maintain Your Printer At Optimal Working Condition
+10 Simple Printer Maintenance Tips To Keep Your Machine in Top-Notch Working Condition

-A printer is an essential add-on to your desktop or home-office.
-You don’t have to step out to just print a couple of pages when you have a printer at home.
-But, maintaining a printer that you do not use frequently can be quite difficult.
+A printer is an essential add-on to your Mac or PC in your home office.
+You don’t want to run out to the library or local printer just to print a couple of pages.
+But, maintaining a printer that you do not use frequently can be a pain.
 Just when you require printing a page urgently, you will find your printer throwing a tantrum.
 Whether you own an inkjet or laser printer, these simple tips enlisted below will help you maintain your printer in good working condition.

 1. Clean your print head